kyouryuukunn/renpy-ActionEditor/README.md

  Action Editor
 ================

- This allows you to adjusts coordinates of the camera, 3D layers, and transform properties of images in real-time with a GUI.
-It can then generate a script based on these changes and put it on the clipboard to be pasted into your Ren'Py scripts.
+ This allows you to adjusts coordinates of the simulated camera, 3D layers, and transform properties of images in real-time with a GUI.
+It can then generate a script based on these changes and place it on the clipboard for later pasting into Ren'Py scripts.

- When :var:`config.developer` is True, pressing action_editor (by default, "shift+P") will open the Action editor.
+ When `config.developer` is True, pressing action_editor (by default, "shift+P") will open the Action editor.

  The Action Editor has the following features: